 British Wildlife of the Week

 If you were asked to think of a legless reptile, your mind would probably conjure up images of some kind of snake.
 But leglessness has also evolved in lizards – several times over, in fact.
-The biggest lizard family – the skinks – includes numerous groups that have on separate, multiple occasions lost their limbs.
+The biggest lizard family – the skinks – includes numerous groups that have on multiple, separate occasions lost their limbs.
 Here in the UK (which, it has to be said, is a very reptile-deficient country), we have just one legless lizard: the slow-worm.

 Neither particularly slow nor a worm, this small, sinuous lizard has a super-smooth body with a coppery or golden shimmer.
 It looks superficially similar to a snake (of which Britain has three native species), but there are a few ways to tell them apart.